CMSgov/cms-oeda-dasg/ops/git-ops-for-github/dev/stories/0001-proof-of-concept.md

-# User Story: Dogfood First
+# User Story: Proof of Concept

 As a DASG techie,
   I need a workflow and tooling for declaratively managing the permissions of the <https://github.com/CMSgov/cms-oeda-dasg> repository, so that we can turn around requests for GitHub access more quickly and safely.

 ## Details